 If the card services fraud department discovers irregular activity on your account, they will attempt to reach you to verify recent transactions.
 New transactions may not be authorized until current charges are confirmed.
 For this reason, it’s very important to include cell phone numbers and home phone numbers on your account and keep them and other contact information up-to-date.
-If the fraud department is not able to reach you, they may leave a message asking you to call the card services fraud department at 1-800-437-9392.
 If your contact information changes or you haven’t provided us with your cell phone number, logon to NetBranch Online Banking or call us at 770-441-9235 to update your contact information as soon as possible.

 Check scams are always evolving.
 Some scams we’ve heard about work like this; an unexpected check arrives in the mail for a sweepstakes you’ve supposedly won or a letter arrives offering to pay you, in advance, for working at home.
 The letter instructs you to deposit the check, keep some money for yourself, and send the rest back to them.
 The letter includes an explanation as to why they need some of the money back that seems plausible, but according to the National Consumer League, “There is no legitimate reason for someone who is giving you money to ask you to wire or send them money back.”
 Cashing the check they’ve sent to you doesn’t necessarily mean it’s legit and the money you receive from it can be charged back to you once the check bounces.
 And, if you’ve already sent money to the fraudster, of course you’ve lost that too.